onlive/ruby_git_hooks/README.md

 ### Using RubyGitHooks with RVM

-To use with RVM and all Rubies and gemsets:
+To install ruby_git_hooks on RVM in all Rubies and gemsets:

     rvm all do bash -l -c "rvm use @global && gem install ruby_git_hooks"

 If you install a new Ruby then you'll need to install ruby_git_hooks in its global gemset as well.
+Also, you'll need to install any gems that your own personal hooks use, also in all gemsets.

+If you don't want to do that, you'll need to create an rvm wrapper and use it for the shebang line -- see below.

 If you're using Git 1.7.X rather than 1.8.X, Git will prepend /usr/bin to your path before running your hook -- you'll probably get the